Most gym-goers make the mistake of neglecting the upper back exercises in their workout because of the appearance of big or “overdeveloped traps”.

 Nothing shows upper body strength and power like big traps.
 Physically stronger men are indeed more likely to succeed in pursuing sex with multiple partners because physical strength indicates formidability (e.g. ability to fight).

-The author shows that “when their submission was inconsistent, there was a negative downstream consequence of diminished sexual satisfaction on perceptions of closeness and overall relationship satisfaction” (Sanchez et al. 2012).
+“When their submission was inconsistent, there was a negative downstream consequence of diminished sexual satisfaction on perceptions of closeness and overall relationship satisfaction,” says Dr. Sanchez.

 - Being physically fit